PR Card & H&C

 Your expired PR card can still be renewed should you have sufficient consideration of H&C factors.

-Specifically, if it is determined that you have valid H&C considerations relating to your Permanent resident Card renewal then you will overcome any breach of the residency obligation made before the determination.
+Specifically, if it is determined that you have valid H&C considerations relating to your Permanent resident Card renewal, then you will overcome any breach of the residency obligation made before the determination.

 Officers can consider whether sufficient H&C factors have been brought to their attention to justify the retention of permanent resident status before making a decision that there has been a failure to comply with the residency obligation.
 However, the onus is on you to satisfy an officer that there are grounds to justify retention of status.
-Meaning, even though H&C factors can be considered, it is still your obligation to proof you have grounds for H&C.
+Meaning even though H&C factors can be considered, it is still your obligation to prove you have grounds for H&C.

 We are here to help you see your H&C grounds.
 Having a consultation with us will help determine your H&C grounds.
 We can advise you if you have strong H&C grounds or not.
 Should you not have strong H&C grounds at the time, we will prepare a plan for you as to some steps you can take.

 A positive decision on retaining permanent resident status, based on H&C grounds, is an exceptional response to a particular set of circumstances.
 An examination of H&C factors includes an evaluation of reasons given and supporting evidence of events and circumstances that have occurred in the five-year period immediately preceding an examination.

 While “intent” is no longer the determinative factor, your intent can be taken into consideration as an element of Humanitarian and Compassionate assessment.
 Again you bear the onus of satisfying the decision-maker that there are compelling H&C factors in your individual circumstance that justify keeping of your permanent resident status.